octo-cli/octo-cli/docs/operations.md

 https://developer.github.com/v3/actions/workflow-jobs/#list-jobs-for-a-workflow-run

 Lists jobs for a workflow run.
 Anyone with read access to the repository can use this endpoint.
+If the repository is private you must use an access token with the `repo` scope.
 GitHub Apps must have the `actions` permission to use this endpoint.
 You can use parameters to narrow the list of results.
 For more information about using parameters, see [Parameters](https://developer.github.com/v3/#parameters).

 ### parameters